unset

 Equivalent Windows XP commands:

-SET - Display, set, or remove Windows NT environment variables
+SET - Display, set, or remove Windows NT environment

 SETX - Set environment variables permanently